emqx/blog/en/202302/mqttx-v-1-9-1-release-notes.md

 ### Other Updates

-In addition to the date and time format, MQTT X CLI had integrated several new, user-friendly features in the 1.9.1 beta version, including:
+In addition to the date and time format, MQTTX CLI had integrated several new, user-friendly features in the 1.9.1 beta version, including:

 - Support automatic reconnection.
-MQTT X CLI will automatically reconnect after any disconnections occur, even when using the bench command.
+MQTTX CLI will automatically reconnect after any disconnections occur, even when using the bench command.
 - Allow users to save their connection parameters to a local file and then easily read the parameters from the file when they want to connect.
 The feature also supports saving all CLI commands to the configuration file.
 - Support specifying message format.
 Incoming messages can be effortlessly transformed into various formats, including String, Hex, Base64, and JSON, for more convenient viewing and logging.

 All of the aforementioned enhancements can be found in the 1.9.1 release.
-For a comprehensive overview of the new features, please refer to the previous article [MQTT X newsletter 2022-11](https://www.emqx.com/en/blog/mqttx-newsletter-202211).
+For a comprehensive overview of the new features, please refer to the previous article [MQTTX newsletter 2022-11](https://www.emqx.com/en/blog/mqttx-newsletter-202211).

 ## Roadmap

-MQTT X is undergoing constant improvements to offer more practical and powerful capabilities to its users, and make the testing and development of IoT applications and services more accessible.
+MQTTX is undergoing constant improvements to offer more practical and powerful capabilities to its users, and make the testing and development of IoT applications and services more accessible.
 We are going to concentrate on certain areas, so keep an eye out for updates:

 - Supports MQTT Debug
-- Optimizes the output of system topics, allowing users to easily monitor and view data metrics of MQTT Broker using MQTT X
+- Optimizes the output of system topics, allowing users to easily monitor and view data metrics of MQTT Broker using MQTTX
 - Charts automatically based on incoming messages
 - Adds Plugins
 - Supports Sparkplug B format